-The use of Land as Livestock Grazing or Pasturing Land, an Outdoor Confinement Area or a Farm Animal Yard

-Prohibition was not considered to manage these activities given the potential impacts it would have on Halton Region's agricultural community.
-The first choice to address these threats for any agricultural property is the development and implementation of a Nutrient Management Plan and/or Strategy.
+The use of Land as Livestock Grazing or Pasturing Land, an Outdoor Confinement Area or a Farm Animal Yard these threats for any agricultural property is the development and implementation of a Nutrient Management Plan and/or Strategy.
 However, not all agricultural properties are subject to the Nutrient Management Act and therefore, are not required to have Nutrient Management Plans and/or Strategies.
 In addition, the Nutrient Management Act does not regulate livestock grazing or pasturing.
 Therefore, a Part IV Risk Management Plan is appropriate to address these activities.
 The Part IV Risk Management Plan could be scoped to the requirements of a Nutrient Management Plan/Strategy to ensure consistency within the agricultural community.